[ main | biography | links ]

 traditional/Classical

-Yehudi Menuhin, Ravi Shankar; Bach, Beethoven, Mozart, Pachelbel, Chopin, Schubert, Tchaikovsky, Vivaldi, Haydn, Handel, Richter, Alfred Brendel, Strauss, Brahms, Mendelssohn, Rachmaninoff
+m Yehudi Menuhin, Ravi Shankar; Bach, Beethoven, Mozart, Pachelbel, Chopin, Schubert, Tchaikovsky, Vivaldi, Haydn, Handel, Richter, Alfred Brendel, Strauss, Brahms, Mendelssohn, Rachmaninoff

 European traditional music, 'Amazing Grace' (except some lyrics), Laurie Riley, Slainte (ended; some members are in Mooncoyne), didjeridoo (Australian), African drumming